Kansas Military and Veterans Benefits

 Learn more about Requesting Kansas Resident Military Records

-Kansas National Guard and U.S. Armed Forces Reserve Service Members Emergency Relief: Kansas National Guard Service members or Kansas resident U.S. Armed Forces Reserve Service members and their Families can request financial assistance to help them make ends meet for emergency situations when all other options have been exhausted.
-For more information and to apply Service members should speak to their chain of command.
+Kansas National Guard and U.S. Armed Forces Reserve Service Members Emergency Relief: Kansas National Guard service members or Kansas resident U.S. Armed Forces Reserve Service members and their Families can request financial assistance to help them make ends meet for emergency situations when all other options have been exhausted.
+For more information and to apply service members should contact the Kansas National Guard Military and Family Readiness Office or their chain of command.

 Learn more about the Kansas National Guard and U.S. Armed Forces Reserve Service Members Emergency Relief

 KanVet: The KanVet website provides direct access to Veteran-specific resources and benefits without having to navigate multiple state agency websites.
-KanVet was established to serve all Veterans, transitioning Service members and their Families by providing employment, education, and support resources.
+KanVet was established to serve all Veterans, service members leaving the U.S. Armed Forces and their families by providing employment, education, and support resources.

 Learn more about KanVet